Dalvir0001/DSA-in-CPP/README.md

 ### Binary Search Trees
 - Search in a Binary Search Tree
+- Ceil in Binary Search Tree
+- Floor in Binary Search Tree

 ## 🎯 Goals
 - Master Data Structures and Algorithms